-- RSA is covered in Chapter 8 of Introduction to Modern Cryptography by Katz and Lindell, but advanced number theory and other theoretical questions not covered in this lecture will not be required for this course - Obviously, theory that is covered either in the slides or as explained are required! - Another way to state this is that the expectation is that everything explained in lecture is understood; if not, please ask!!!
+- RSA is covered in Chapter 8 of the 2nd Edition of Introduction to Modern Cryptography by Katz and Lindell and in Chapter 9 of the 3nd Edition of Introduction to Modern Cryptography by Katz and Lindell - However, but advanced number theory and other theoretical questions not covered in this lecture will not be required for this course - Obviously, theory that is covered either in the slides or as explained are required! - Another way to state this is that the expectation is that everything explained in lecture is understood; if not, please ask!!!